nusaibsqli/Seyspy/README.md

 # Seyspy

-Hack victims Mobile Camera & Microphone
-Turn on your Hotspots for Ngrok access
+Hack victims Mobile Camera & Microphone turn on your Hotspots for Ngrok access

-Coded by Ghosthub (Babay)
+#Coded by Ghosthub (Babay)
-Jay Hind